 Personally, my first and second semesters were a little chaotic (see “Don’t let balloons burst”).
 However, I now have a better idea of what to expect.

-Know all that you can about your school, and where everything is.
-It’s good to know where your classes are for the semester weeks before it starts, in fact, I recommend it, but you can also act as a tour guide for new students just finding their way around.
+Aim to know all that you can about your school, and where everything is located.
+It’s good to know where your classes are before the semester starts.
+In fact, I recommend it.
+You can act as a tour guide for new students just finding their way around.

 Check your list more than twice

-As an incoming student, you’re anxious and excited about what’s in store.
-I’m sure you’ve already begun packing, though make sure you have everything.
-There are so many college checklists on the Internet, such as this one.
+As an incoming student, you’re excited about what’s in store.
+I’m sure you’ve already begun packing, but make sure you have everything.
+There are many college checklists on the Internet, such as this one.

 Photos from home?
 Check.
 Textbooks?
 Check.
 Having them sent to your P.O.
 Box at school is great if you have the option.
 Don’t get caught without necessary items, even if you are rushing during the weeks before you leave.